Judge nixes no-prison deal in 2018 limo crash that killed 20 - KESQ

 The agreement had called for Hussain to plead guilty only to the homicide counts, resulting five years of probation and 1,000 hours of community service.
 Lawyers for both sides said last year the plea agreement assured a resolution in a case that would have faced an uncertain outcome if presented to a jury.

 To the judge, Hussain’s actions showed he knew the risk of putting the limousine on the road the day of the crash, and a guilty plea to only criminally negligent homicide does not reflect that.
+Second-degree manslaughter charges are filed when a defendant is accused of being aware of the risk of death and disregarding it.
 Lynch called the deal “completely disingenuous and unacceptable to this court.”

 Lynch gave Hussain’s lawyers the choice of accepting a sentence of 1 1/3 to four years in prison or withdrawing his guilty plea.
 They chose the latter.